Photo by sylv1rob1 / Shutterstock.com

 You can also install the Coupons.com app for on-the-go savings.

 6. Out of Milk: It has happened to all of us at some point: You buy a carton of milk only to discover that your spouse picked one up, too.
 The Out of Milk app helps you avoid this frustrating mistake by allowing you to create and categorize grocery lists and share them with others in your household.

 That way, you are less likely to “double buy” and waste your hard-earned cash.

-Just input the ingredients in your fridge, and this clever culinary site suggests a meal.
+Just input the ingredients that you have in your fridge and cupboards, and this clever culinary site suggests a meal.
 Supercook actually scans all the top cooking websites to find delicious recipes based on your available ingredients.
 You can even add cuisine preferences, dietary restrictions and meal types to customize your results.